 Development of land in proximity to the railway corridor is important to The City of Calgary.
-Currently, we are working with stakeholders to establish a policy to guide development approvals.
-The policy will take into account safety for building occupants and citizens, facilitate emergency response to incidents and protect buildings.
+Currently, we are working with the development industry and rail company stakeholders, to establish a policy to guide development approvals for lands adjacent to freight railway corridors.
+The policy will take into account safety for building occupants and citizens, protect buildings and facilitate emergency response to incidents.

 What to expect as an applicant

-Applications in proximity to the railway corridor are currently assessed as follows:
+Applications in the rail proximity zone are assessed as follows:

-- In new communities, a 30 metre setback from the railway corridor is required.
+- In new communities, a 30 metre setback from the freight railway corridor is required.

-- Noise and vibration studies are required for residential applications in proximity to the railway corridor.
+- Noise and vibration studies are required for residential and sensitive use applications.

 - Addiction treatment